 For example, one of your discussion points may have already been discussed or a decision you have included in your agenda may have already been made.
 Sending this out in advance will allow for feedback on this and you can have the item removed rather than wasting time discussing the points again.

 Alternatively, if attendees believe a discussion point will take more time than you have assigned to it then you can adjust the points accordingly.
 This will assure that nothing is rushed and instead of a meeting running over, you can edit the length, allowing attendees to manage their calendar accordingly.

-Give the option to say no
+Give the option to say no in your meeting reminders

 When sending out a meeting reminder complete with agenda and timings, it is a good idea to make it known to recipients that they are still free to decline the meeting.
 We’ve found that this can happen from time to time for a mix of reasons.